Pumpkin Dinner Rolls

 - Pour hot milk in a mixing bowl, add butter and stir to melt.
 Add sugars, pumpkin puree, salt to the milk and combine well.

 - In a small bowl, combine lukewarm water, yeast, and 1 tsp sugar.
 Wait 5- minute for yeast to proof.
 When it gets foamy add to the pumpkin mixture, and add the egg; mix well.
 Add the flour gradually and mix with a wooden spoon until well combined.
 The dough will be sticky.

-- If using electric mixer, attach a dough hook and beat the mixture on the low-speed setting until the dough itself pulls from the side of the bowl, about 5 minutes.
+- Using electric mixer with a dough hook attached, beat the mixture on the low-speed setting until the dough itself pulls from the side of the bowl, about 5 minutes.
 You can add a little more flour if the dough seems too wet.

 - Turn the dough out to a wooden board dusted with a little flour.
 Knead with hand for 1 minute.
 Form the dough into a ball shape, place in a greased bowl and cover with a cloth.
 Let it rise in a warm place until it doubles in volume, about 1 hr.

 - Punch the dough to deflate and knead it for a few seconds on a wooden board.
 Cut the dough into half and cut each dough half into 15 pieces, total of 30 pieces.

 - Roll each piece into a ball shape with your hand.
 Flatten the piece with palm of your hand a little.
 Using a knife, give 8 cuts on the edge to mimic flower pedals but leave the center uncut.

-- Poke the center with your finger to give a deep indentation, and repeat the same procedure to all the other pieces.
+- Poke the center with your finger to give a deep indentation.
+Repeat the same procedure to the remaining pieces.

-- Place them, 2" apart, on a baking pan lined with parchment paper or baking mat, and let them rise again to be doubled, about 45 minutes.
+- Place them, 2" apart, on a baking pan lined with parchment paper or baking mat.
+Let them rise again until they become double in volume, about 45 minutes.

 - If the center indentation doesn't look obvious on the rolls, poke them again with your finger.
 Brush with egg wash and bake for 9-12 minutes, until the top gets slightly golden.